 Leave a gift in your Will

-Help protect the future of hospice care in Oxfordshire with a gift that lasts beyond a lifetime.
+You can protect the future of hospice care in Oxfordshire with a gift that lasts beyond your lifetime.

 How can I leave a gift in my Will?

 Use a solicitor or a Will writing service to update or make a Will.
 You may already have a solicitor, but if not, a good starting point is The Law Society’s database.
-Please get in touch with us to access our free Will writing service through the form below.
+Keep reading to find out more about our free Will writing service.

 You will need our charity name (Sobell House Hospice Charity Ltd), number (1118646), and address (Sobell House Hospice Charity, Churchill Hospital, Old Road, Oxford, OX3 7LJ).